-Over time, the fibers of the glass fiber yarn escape and the damper "burns" out.
-Not only is the noise level higher, the performance characteristic changes.
+Over time, the fibers of the rock wool dissipate and the silencer "burns out".
+Not only is the noise level higher, the performance characteristics change.

-- Remove the main silencer. (
+Remove the main silencer. ( P. 58)

-- Remove screws 1. - Take off outer tube 2. - Remove glass fiber yarn filling 3 from inner tube 4. - Clean the parts that need to be reinstalled and check for damage. - Mount the new glass fiber yarn filling on the inner tube.
+- Remove screws 1.
+Take off outer tube 2. - Remove glass fiber yarn filling 3 from inner tube 4. - Clean the parts that need to be reinstalled and check for damage. - Mount the new glass fiber yarn filling on the inner tube.

-Mount the glass fiber yarn filling so that the thermal protection foil is positioned on the right in the direction of travel.
+- Mount the glass fiber yarn filling so that the thermal protection foil is positioned on the right in the direction of travel. - Slide outer tube over the inner tube with the new glass fiber yarn filling.

-- Slide outer tube over the inner tube with the new glass fiber yarn filling. - Mount and tighten the screws.
+- Seal the connecting cap 6 to the outer tube with silicone. - Mount and tighten the screws.